 Knowing about tourist traps is an important part of every journey.
-Although some of these tips mentioned below might not be considered as bad by some, we are trying to help you with the things that might make you feel disappointed, cheated or simply bored.
+Although some of these tips mentioned below might not be considered bad by some, we are trying to help you with the things that might make you feel disappointed, cheated, or simply bored.

 Tourist Traps about Souvenirs, Retail, & Restaurant